feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/ui_controls.md

 - Quick navigation to any input area

 **Circuits Button:**
-- Dropdown showing all brain regions
+- Dropdown showing all brain circuits
 - **+** button to create new region
 - Hierarchical region navigation